tabahi/tabahidocs/docs/getting-started.md

 4. Create an account on [console.tabahi.tech](http://console.tabahi.tech).
 Sign and view your Token on the [account](http://console.tabahi.tech/#account) page.
 5. Run the first example after configuring your _USER_TOKEN_ and _USER_SECRET_.

-If everything works, you will see a new node appear on the [nodes list](http://console.tabahi.tech/#nodes).
+If everything works, you will see a new node appear on the [devices list](http://console.tabahi.tech/#nodes).

 Even though Jamdocs is so simple, you dont really need to set it up localy (you could just fork it on github to edit styles and md-files) - if you want to change it up a bit I recommend setting up localy for a better developer experience.